 Tips for Success in Your Online Classes

 There are very few, if any, online colleges that don’t offer free tutoring to all students.
-These tutors are paid for by your tuition, so not using them means that your money is literally going to waste.
+These tutors are paid for by your tuition, so not using them means that your money is going to waste.
 They are there to help you, so it is a good idea to take advantage of that help.

 Just because you are completing the course outside of the classroom doesn’t mean that your professor isn’t there to help.
 When you have questions or need help, don’t hesitate to reach out to your professor via email or discussion boards.

 Knowing that your professor is there to help you can reduce stress and will most certainly help you succeed.
 Your professors may set aside time specifically for online virtual meetings as they would for in-office times for traditional classes.

 Whenever possible, ask questions, respond to comments, engage with your professor and peers, and, of course, stay on top of the work that is assigned to you.
 This extra step shows your initiative and can help you learn from others.